Drug Discovery: Treating Human Disease Through Medicine

 We will investigate biology in drug discovery from the vantage point of the pharmaceutical scientist, research biologist, and clinician.
-We will use simple frameworks to examine biological pathways, pathologies and current treatments for major maladies such as diabetes, liver disease, ophthalmological disorders, and microbial infections.
+We will use simple frameworks to examine biological pathways, pathologies and current treatments for major maladies such as diabetes, heart disease, ophthalmological disorders, and microbial infections.
 The second half of the course will emphasize diseases of the nervous system, a “final frontier” in pharmacology.
-We will explore biological underpinnings of depression, schizophrenia, bipolar disorder, Parkinson’s, and Alzheimer’s, and consider why modern science cannot reverse these neurological disorders.
+We will explore biological underpinnings of depression, schizophrenia, bipolar disorder, Parkinson’s, and Alzheimer’s, and consider why modern medicine cannot fully cure these neurological disorders.

 We will also discuss practical considerations of drug development, for example:

 • Why are you advised to take some drugs with food, while others restrict particular foods (such as grapefruit juice)?